MushroomObserver/mushroom-observer/README_MACOSX_NOTES.md

 cd mushroom-observer
 ```

-### Make sure you have the current version of Ruby.
+### Make sure you have the current version of Ruby

 ```sh
 if ! [[ `ruby --version` =~ `cat .ruby-version` ]]; then